KineticCommunity/request-ce-bundle-base/default/README.md

 ## Customizing
-This bundle easily allows for minor personalization by including attributes on your KAPP (Kapp Console -> Setup Tab -> Attributes).
-These include:
+This bundle easily allows for minor personalization by including optional attributes in your KAPP or Form.

+KAPP Attributes:
 * _logo-url_ : By including this attribute we will use this logo instead of the home icon on the top-left of the page
 * _logo-height-px_ : By including this attribute we will set the height of the logo in the header.
-Default is 30px with 10px of padding.
+Default is 40px with 5px of padding.

+Form Attributes
+* _form-icon-class_ : We include font-awesome icons by default and just apply a random icon to your forms on the catalog page.
+However, you can specify a class for your form by including this attribute and a value.
+(Example fa-bank)

 When you customize this bundle it is a good idea to fork it on your own git server to track your customizations and merge in any code changes we make to the default.